Visit us at www.triplogik.com

-Contact will eventually look dull and discolored, and may even start to disappear because the corrosion is amplified by the electric current, thanks to the minerals in the water.
+The small electrical contact will eventually look dull and discolored, and may even start to disappear because the corrosion is amplified by the electric current, thanks to the minerals in the water.

 THIS CAN HAPPEN WITHIN A FEW MINUTES

-Don't damage other equipment too
+Don't damage other equipment

 We recommend using a product called Deoxit D5

 This chemical is specially formulated to de-oxidize contact like gold, tin, copper etc.

 It is non-conductive and nonflammable, so it is safe to use with this type of electronic device.